 Paraphrasing can be used in different situations.
 The following are some when paraphrasing would be useful:

-To simplify a text: You can use paraphrasing when you need to simplify a text for your audience.
-This would be useful, for example, when you are writing for a younger audience or when you are writing about a complex topic.
+To simplify a text: You can use paraphrasing when you need to simplify complex material for your audience.
+This would be useful, for example, when you are writing for a younger audience or when you are writing about a complex topic, breaking down intricate ideas into more accessible language.

-To avoid plagiarism: As we mentioned, paraphrasing is a way to avoid plagiarism.
-When you paraphrase, you use your own words to express someone else’s ideas.
-This means that you are not copying the text verbatim and, therefore, avoiding plagiarism.
+To avoid plagiarism: As we mentioned, paraphrasing is a fundamental technique for using information ethically.
+When you paraphrase, you use your own words and sentence structure to express someone else’s ideas.
+This means that you are not copying the original text verbatim, thus maintaining academic honesty, provided you also cite the original source.

 To improve your writing: Using paraphrasing in your writing can also help you to improve it.
-This is because, when you paraphrase, you are forced to think about the meaning of what you are reading and to express it in your own words.
-This can help you improve your writing skills.
+This is because, when you paraphrase, you are forced to think deeply about the meaning of what you are reading and to express it using your own vocabulary and sentence construction.
+This process enhances comprehension and develops your writing skills.

 5 Steps to Paraphrasing

 Many writers use a paraphrasing tool to rewrite the content and make it unique.
 It is because the process of using such tools is pretty simple and quick compared to manual rewriting.
-But you should consider all the pros and cons before using one.
+But you should consider all the pros and cons before using one, as over-reliance can hinder skill development and sometimes produce awkward phrasing.

 Pros of using an online tool: